What you don’t know about sunscreen, but should

 Lupus Foundation of America

-- Although the Food and Drug Administration (FDA) advises the general public to choose a sunscreen with at least 15 SPF, people with lupus should use sunscreens with at least 30 SPF, as lupus causes increased sensitivity to UV (photosensitivity).
+- Although the Food and Drug Administration (FDA) advises the general public to choose a sunscreen with at least 15 SPF, lupus experts state people with lupus should use sunscreens with at least 30 SPF but 70+ is even better, as lupus causes increased sensitivity to UV (photosensitivity).

 - SPF stands for “sun protection factor.”
 SPF measures how much of the sun’s damaging ultraviolet (UV) radiation is required to produce sunburn on sunscreen-protected skin, relative to the amount of UV required to produce sunburn on unprotected skin.